-- At the time of review there are low levels of incident and no trends apparent.
-Only 3 racist incidents in academic year 2022-23.
-These were the use of racist terms but not specifically directed at an individual. - A review of the PSHE/RSE and RE curriculum identified that it encompasses a range of faiths and protected groups proactively.
+- At the time of review there are low levels of incident, and any trends investigated.
+Often incidents involved the use of racist terms but not specifically directed at an individual. - A review of the PSHE/RSE and RE curriculum identified that it encompasses a range of faiths and protected groups proactively.
 The RE and World Views curriculum has been reviewed as part of a Trust wide working group with the academy's RE leader as a member of the reviewing group.
 PSHE and RSE's curriculum was reviewed, and an additional scheme (Jigsaw) was introduced as result of the Quality Assurance of the subject in 2021-22. - PSHE delivered effectively and proactively.
-Through the academy year, the PSHE leader completes a Quality Assurance cycle including planning review, staff voice, pupil voice and book review. - Low rates of suspensions and permanent exclusion especially relating to unlawful discrimination, harassment and victimisation. - Family support, e.g., EHAs/TAC - Events to support the gathering of Parent/Carer voice (parents' evening/ surveys/SEND-additional needs reviews) - Student voice/Student groups (Academy and Class Council/ Class/Year/Whole Academy Assembly/ Pastoral support programmes including intervention provision/ ELSA/Counselling/Surveys/clubs)
+Through the academy year, the PSHE leader completes a Quality Assurance cycle including planning review, staff voice, pupil voice and book review.
+This has also been quality assured by the Trust - Low rates of suspensions and permanent exclusion especially relating to unlawful discrimination, harassment and victimisation. - Family support, e.g., EHAs/TAC - Events to support the gathering of Parent/Carer voice (parents' evening/ surveys/SEND-additional needs reviews) including in collaboration with agencies such as MHST.
+They have provided a series of workshops to offer support to parents on their children's mental health (identified within annual parent survey) as well as gather views. - Feedback is collected from pupils, parents/carers and staff to ensure that we are aware of their views and respond accordingly.
+This provides all stakeholders with an opportunity to have their say.
+Feedback shows that our stakeholders feel listened to and respected. - Student voice/Student groups (Academy and Class Council/ Class/Year/Whole Academy Assembly/ Pastoral support programmes including intervention provision/ ELSA/Counselling/Surveys/clubs)